 In this article, we'll talk through the things stakeholders need from a crisis leader

-There are a number of things that stakeholders want and need their crisis leaders to BE during a crisis: BE.
+There are a number of things that stakeholders want and need their crisis leaders to BE during a crisis:

 If you were asked to describe what a crisis leader should be during a crisis, what would you say?
 What should a leader be to instill confidence and deserve the trust of stakeholders?
 From our research, the most effective crisis leaders are: